Rahmerh/dotfiles/README.md

 - qutebrowser (Browser)
 - neovim (Text editor)

-> ALl of these tools are configured with files from this repo.
+> All of these tools are configured with files from this repo.

 **For macOS/darwin**
 - Yabai (Window manager)